Ashleigh Jordan Puts Glutes On Display In Booty-Targeting Workout Video

 UPPER BOOTY ???? .
 TAG a friend! .
 Eeeek I cannot believe the @nvgtn launch is 3 days away ????!!
 Who’s getting excited?! ????????♀️ .
 Had a great lil workout today and focused on targeting my upper glutes ????????
 Here are 4 great exercises that require NO EQUIPMENT ???? that I promise will ???? up those glutes ????????
 Highly recommend giving these a try! .
 1️⃣ Pause squats- 3×20 2️⃣ Single leg Reverse hyper- 3×15 each leg 3️⃣ Reverse lunge/leg raise- 3×15 each leg 4️⃣ Jump squat variation- 3×10 . @brettstir ????????
 Outfit- @nvgtn Next Launch: April 11th, 10AM est .
 Song- like it is- kygo _______________________________ #fitfam #fitness #fitnessmotivation #fitnessjourney #fitlife #workout #workoutmotivation #workoutvideo #homeworkout #glutes #gluteworkout #legday #legworkout #homeworkout #squatbooty #healthylifestyle #happiness #positivevibes #tampa #florida

 The second video shows Ashleigh performing single leg reverse hypers.
-Laying on her belly on a black exercise mat, she rests her head on her folded arms and takes turns lifting each leg up behind her while slightly rotating the hip outwards.
+Lying on her belly on a black exercise mat, she rests her head on her folded arms and takes turns lifting each leg up behind her while slightly rotating the hip outward.
 The third exercise is the reverse lunge/leg raise.
 Ashleigh performs a series of alternating reverse lunges, lifting each leg up and back behind her after coming out of each lunge.

 The last video shows the model demonstrating the jump squat variation.
 Ashleigh starts by moving her body into a normal squat and then jumps out of it before jumping back down into a squat with her legs pressed together.
 She continues alternating between the two different squats.